 DADEE Community Randomised Controlled Trial (2016-2017)

-The next phase of the DADEE research will see evaluation of the DADEE program when delivered by trained facilitators and in local Newcastle communities.
+The next phase of our research saw evaluation of the DADEE program with 157 Dads and 193 Daughters when delivered by trained facilitators in local Newcastle communities.

 Preliminary results from this DADEE Community RCT have indicated that fathers and daughters achieved comparable improvements in physical activity behaviours to those in the pilot RCT, even though the program was delivered by trained local facilitators rather than the highly qualified research team.